angeleliseo/automation-demo/docs/automation-demo/tests/functional/folder-structure.md

 - **tox.ini**: File that will be used to configure some aspects of the tools used for the framework, such pycodestyle.
 - **requirements.txt**: File that will be used to declare which are the dependencies of the project to be executed correctly (python libs used).
 - **make**: File that will be used to simplify the execution of some commands (automations).
+- **.gitignore**: File that will be used to exclude files and folders to be uploaded to the repo.
+This is useful for binaries used or created as a result of the tool execution or compilation process.